 Sadly we did find a handful of hotels in Lebanon who clearly were not comfortable with the idea of having openly gay guests.
 If of course you're booking to stay in one of the international brands like the Marriott, Sofitel, Hilton etc, then you can be sure that they will adhere to international standards and will therefore be ok about two men/women sharing a bed.
 In all cases, we strongly advise emailing/calling ahead to check the place you want to book is ok to host gay travellers.

-The hotels we found in Lebanon which were open and welcoming to us as a gay couple was the Le Vendome, the Phoenicia hotel and the gay owned Casi Cielo Bed and Breakfast.
-For more about the best gay friendly hotels to stay check out our gay guide to Beirut.
+The hotels we found in Lebanon which were open and welcoming to us as a gay couple was the Le Vendome, the Phoenicia hotel and Casi Cielo Bed and Breakfast.
+For more about the best gay-friendly hotels to stay check out our gay guide to Beirut.

 Can I use Grindr and other gay dating apps in Lebanon?

 During our visit, Grindr and Scruff worked ok and were invaluable tools for connecting with the local gay community.
 However, upon leaving Lebanon, we sadly discovered at Immigration that both our names had been “blacklisted”.
 We were told that we are banned from Lebanon, we should not have been allowed to enter and would never be allowed to come back, with no reason given!
 After investigating with the different Embassies, we still have no idea why both of our names were blacklisted.
 Whilst it could be due to an unfortunate coincidence, the only plausible explanation for both our names to have raised alarm bells is due to our very gay public presence online, whether it was from Instagram, Grindr, Facebook or this website.